apache/superset/UPDATING.md

 - [20606](https://github.com/apache/superset/pull/20606): When user clicks on chart title or "Edit chart" button in Dashboard page, Explore opens in the same tab.
 Clicking while holding cmd/ctrl opens Explore in a new tab.
 To bring back the old behaviour (always opening Explore in a new tab), flip feature flag `DASHBOARD_EDIT_CHART_IN_NEW_TAB` to `True`.
 - [20799](https://github.com/apache/superset/pull/20799): Presto and Trino engine will now display tracking URL for running queries in SQL Lab.
 If for some reason you don't want to show the tracking URL (for example, when your data warehouse hasn't enable access for to Presto or Trino UI), update `TRACKING_URL_TRANSFORMER` in `config.py` to return `None`.
 - [21002](https://github.com/apache/superset/pull/21002): Support Python 3.10 and bump pandas 1.4 and pyarrow 6.
+- [21163](https://github.com/apache/superset/pull/21163): When `GENERIC_CHART_AXES` feature flags set to `True`, the Time Grain control will move below the X-Axis control.

 ### Breaking Changes